mollie/commercetools/docs/deployment.md

 2. An AWS lambda function should be created ([Guide to creating lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html)).
 The runtime should be Node.js 14.x.
 3. Upload the 'extension-module.zip' file to the lambda function (in the code section, select upload from zip file)
 4. Add the environment variable `CT_MOLLIE_CONFIG` into environment variables ([Guide to adding environment variables](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-config))
+5. Be aware that when adding a lambda as an extension, commercetools requires a different format than a regular HTTP.
+[More information can be found here](https://docs.commercetools.com/api/projects/api-extensions#aws-lambda-destination)

 ## GCP functions